Saturday, April 20, 2024

 2) Considering the liquid cooled twin cylinder engine, 2 wheel steering, no steering head, virtual hub center steering front suspension, remote mount handlebar, and reclined seat and rider position, there are more differences than similarities.
 That said, comparisons are understandable; the 'Gator was the only recumbent motorcycle to get any decent coverage in this country from the legacy motorcycle media this century.

 3) Crashed at medium speed early 2013 - crashed at high speed later 2014 - didn't die either time, as far as I can remember.
-And if you are colliding with stationary objects at the track, well, you don't belong out there.
+Still have the helmet from both crashes - not a scratch on it.
+If you are colliding with stationary objects at the track, well, you don't belong out there.

 4) No, they do not.
 Or at least they don't if Teflon lined rod ends are kept out of the system.
 Even quite a bit of play is better than a little bit of binding - the play will only be noticeable when parked - while cornering, there is a load on the handlebars (That's where feedback comes from!) taking up any play that might exist, leaving that crucial front end feel completely intact.